 rewarding (that which causes benefits or accomplishment due to diligent labor or effort)

-utility (the quality of being able to be used effectively for a task; usefulness); also, related words like 'utilization'.)
+utility (the quality of being able to be used effectively for a task; usefulness); also, 'utilization'.)

-Two other such words, 'progress' and 'profit', are best avoided in the context of the Bible's usefulness.
-These words carry far too much partisan and polemical baggage in philosophy ('progress of humankind'), politics ('progressivism') and economics ('profits').
+Two other such terms, 'progress' and 'profit', are best avoided when talking about the Bible's usefulness.
+These terms carry far too much partisan and polemical baggage in philosophy ('progress of humankind'), politics ('progressivism') and economics ('profits').
 Not that these are themselves evil things; they may even be good at times.
-But their sharply partisan meanings would give a false impression about the Bible, and thus those words should not be used.
+But their sharply partisan meanings would give a false impression about the Bible, and thus they should not be used in this context.

 The Bible is Instructional

-Instructional is another of the words like 'useful' which spring from 2 Timothy.
+Instructional, like 'useful', springs from 2 Timothy.
 The Bible teaches uswhat God most wants us to know.
 It enlightens or illuminates the way forward in a world of shadows.